Spring Babies Festival

 Kids, families, and animal lovers of all ages are invited to spend time among some of the cutest baby animals around: baby goats, sheep, bunnies and chicks.
 Bowls of food are available to feed the animals, and trained handlers are ready to help you hold them.
 It’s a great opportunity for kids to get up close and personal with the delicate joys of spring, and the adorable photo ops are endless.
 The animals are enclosed under a large tent, so visitors can enjoy them rain or shine.

 You can purchase a wristband to see and hold the baby animals, and it will also get you into the kids play area, which includes a corn seed pit, hay bale maze, playground equipment, pedal tractors, and hayrides.
-We will have several food trucks, the giant slide, pony rides, the ever-popular corn kernel dunk tank, and mini golf.
+We will have several food trucks, the giant slide, pony rides, the ever-popular corn kernel dunk tank.

 The festival will follow capacity limits provided by the Minnesota Department of Health, and hand sanitation stations will be spread throughout the grounds.